2021 Subaru Forester vs Crosstrek

-A few other distinctions are related to the interior amenities.
-When compared with the Crosstrek, more trims of the Forester than the Crosstrek have automatic headlights and keyless access with push-button start.
-While most trims of each model have four total USB ports (two in the back and two in the front), the entry-level trim of the Crosstrek only has one front USB port in total.
-In comparison, the entry-level trim of the Forester has dual front USB ports.
+Other notable distinctions between the Forester and Crosstrek concern interior amenities.
+For instance, more Forester trims boast automatic headlights and keyless access with push-button start than their counterparts do, while both models typically feature four total USB ports (two in back and two front), although the entry-level Crosstrek only has one front USB port in total; by comparison, Forester's entry-level model boasts dual front USB ports.

 To avoid overpaying on a new car, shop prices online first.
 Get up front pricing before you walk into a dealership.
 We recommend the following free services;